3slab/pentaho-tutorial/README.md

     * Edit CDA
     * Import custom CSS

-> All the examples were made with the VDM database as the data source.
+> Every the examples in this tutorial were made with the VDM database as the data source.